-2.1 Council of Australia Latin America Relations 2021-2022 Grant Round Outcomes
+2.1 Council of Australia Latin America Relations 2022-2023 Grant Round Outcomes

-The objectives of the Council on Australia Latin America Relations 2021-2022 grant program with which outcomes should be aligned are:
+The objectives of the COALAR 2022-2023 grant program with which outcomes should be aligned are:

-- 1. enhanced and strengthened links between Australia and Latin America in the priority areas of business, education, sustainability, tourism and cultural promotion; - 2. a closer engagement between corporate Australia and with Latin America; and - 3. an increased awareness and understanding of Australia in Latin America, and of Latin America in Australia.
+- 1. enhanced and strengthened links between Australia and Latin America in the priority areas of business, education, sustainability, tourism and cultural promotion - 2. a closer engagement between corporate Australia and with Latin America - 3. an increased awareness and understanding of Australia in Latin America, and of Latin America in Australia.

-The 2021 Grant Round will be for projects that can be conducted between 1 March 2022 and 28 February 2023.
+The 2022 grant round will be for projects that can be conducted between 1 March 2023 and 29 February 2024.